MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 ##### Factions
 The dominant factions in the region are:
 - **Army of Tal'Dorei**.
 The military of the Republic of Tal'Dorei, stationed at [Fort Daxio](fort-daxio).
-- **Ashari (Terrah)**.
-A druidic tribe that guard the elemental rifts to the elemental plane of Earth.
 - **Carvers**.
 The police and military protectors of the dwarven stronghold of [Kraghammer](kraghammer).
 - **Houses of Kraghammer**.
 The five noble houses of [Kraghammer](kraghammer) that rule the dwarven city.
 {.square}